Xiaohan-Chen/transfer-learning-fault-diagnosis-pytorch/README.md

   - [x] [Open Set Domain Adaptation by Backpropagation (OSDABP)](http://openaccess.thecvf.com/content_ECCV_2018/papers/Kuniaki_Saito_Adversarial_Open_Set_ECCV_2018_paper.pdf)
   - [ ] TODO

-For more tutorials on transfer learning, please see [Transfer Learning RePo](https://github.com/jindongwang/transferlearning#1introduction-and-tutorials-%E7%AE%80%E4%BB%8B%E4%B8%8E%E6%95%99%E7%A8%8B).
+## :balloon: 2.
+Citation

-If you find this repository useful and apply it in your works, please cite the following reference, thanks~:
+For further introductions to transfer learning in bearing fault diagnosis, please read our paper.
+And if you find this repository useful and use it in your work, please cite the following paper, thank you~:
 ```
 @ARTICLE{10042467,
   author={Chen, Xiaohan and Yang, Rui and Xue, Yihao and Huang, Mengjie and Ferrero, Roberto and Wang, Zidong},